 In addition to tasting great, these were super easy and affordable to make.
 NOW Foods has a lot of affordable options for raw ingredients that go great in these bites.
 Many pre-packaged Whole30 snacks can get expensive, so if you’re looking for a simple, quick treat – these are you going to be perfect for you!

 Looking for other Whole 30 Bite Recipes?
-Check these out!
+Check out this lis of 20 Whole 30 Energy Bites You Have to Try and these other recipes !